US-designated state sponsors of terrorism: North Korea (1988–2008, 2017–present)

 North Korea was added in 1988, following the 1987 bombing of Korean Air Flight 858 near Myanmar and re-listed again in 2017.
 North Korea was initially added because it sold weapons to terrorist groups and gave asylum to Japanese Communist League-Red Army Faction members.
 The country is also responsible for the Rangoon bombing.

 According to Country Reports on Terrorism: April 30, 2007:

 The Democratic People's Republic of Korea (DPRK) was not known to have sponsored any terrorist acts since the bombing of a Korean Airlines flight in 1987.
 The DPRK continued to harbor four Japanese Red Army members who participated in a jet hijacking in 1970.
 The Japanese government continued to seek a full accounting of the fate of the 12 Japanese nationals believed to have been abducted by DPRK state entities; five such abductees have been repatriated to Japan since 2002.
 In the February 13, 2007, Initial Actions Agreement, the United States agreed to "begin the process of removing the designation of the DPRK as a state-sponsor of terrorism.

-Terrorology specialist Gus Martin writes in his Understanding Terrorism: Challenges, Perspectives and Issues that "it is important to note that the State Department's list includes countries that have significantly reduced their involvement in terrorism, such as North Korea and Cuba.
+Terrorology specialist Gus Martin writes in his Understanding Terrorism: Challenges, Perspectives and Issues that "the State Department's list includes countries that have significantly reduced their involvement in terrorism, such as North Korea and Cuba.
 For example, North Korea was at one time quite active in attacking South Korean interests.
 In November 1987, North Korean operatives apparently destroyed Korean Airlines Flight 858, which exploded in Myanmar (Burma).
 The North Korean government has since renounced its sponsorship of terrorism."

 On April 13, 2008, Pyongyang agreed to dismantle the Yongbyon facility as part of an aid-for-disarmament deal.
 In response, on June 26, 2008, President George W. Bush announced that he would remove North Korea from the list.
 On October 11, the country was officially removed from the list for meeting all nuclear inspection requirements.
 The U.S State Department said it made the decision as Pyongyang had agreed to the verification of all of its nuclear programs, etc.